-- 90 percent of the tax to be shown on your 2016 income tax return (at least one-fourth on each payment due date); or - 100 percent of the tax shown on your 2015 income tax return (at least one-fourth on each payment due date); or - 90 percent of the tax figured on your 2016 annualized income.
+- 90 percent of the tax to be shown on your 2017 income tax return (at least one-fourth on each payment due date); or - 100 percent of the tax shown on your 2016 income tax return (at least one-fourth on each payment due date); or - 90 percent of the tax figured on your 2017 annualized income.

 You will be charged interest on the underpayment.
-To figure the amount of interest, complete Form 10, Underpayment of Oregon Estimated Tax.
-File Form 10 with your 2016 Oregon income tax return.
-Pay the interest when you file your 2016 Oregon income tax return.
-For more information, download Form 10 from our website, or see page 8 to order it.
+To figure the amount of interest, complete Form OR-10.
+File Form OR-10 with your 2017 Oregon income tax return.
+Pay the interest when you file your 2017 Oregon income tax return.
+For more information, download Form OR-10 from our website, or see page 8 to order it.

-The interest rate is 4 percent for interest periods beginning on or after January 1, 2016.
+The interest rate is 5 percent for interest periods beginning on or after January 1, 2017.
 The interest rate may change once a calendar year.